-An example illustrating the causal spectral decomposition of the interactions between two processes is shown in Fig. 1 for representative SAP and RR time series.
-The derivation of the frequency measures of coupling and gain for the same time series is illustrated in Fig. 2.
+The derivation of the local measures of coupling and gain is illustrated in Fig. 1 for representative SAP and RR time series.
+For the same time series, the derivation of the local measures of coupling and gain is illustrated in Fig. 2.